-Mining and Profit-Sharing Revenue
+Mining Revenue

-Digital currencies are recorded at their fair value on the date they are received as revenues and are revalued to their current market value at each reporting date.
-Fair value is determined by using the daily price of Bitcoin from Coin Metrics.
+Digital currencies are recorded at their fair value on the date they are received as revenues and are revalued to their fair value at each reporting date.
+Fair value is determined by using the daily price of bitcoin from Coin Metrics.

-For the three months ended December 31, 2024, we generated bitcoin mining and profit-sharing revenues of \$2.4 million (three months ended December 31, 2023 - profit-sharing revenue of \$0.1 million).
+For the three months ended March 31, 2024, the Company generated mining revenues of \$2,605,706 (2023 - \$nil).